Hannah Gonzalez: Career

-Hannah Gonzalez was born in Colombia on November 21st, 1990.
-Her musical career spans 15 years.
-She began DJing as a teenager, making her at the time one of the youngest female DJs in the world.
-Hannah has developed a unique style of house, a mathematical technique of mixing tracks, loops, and live acapellas.
-With precision and harmony, she is able to deliver sets that showcase her limitless musical expertise as she finds herself performing in a multitude of settings.

-Self-taught, Hannah is in a constant state of musical innovation, seeking new elements and inspiring sounds to delight her fans.
-A jet-setter in the truest sense of the term, Hannah has toured throughout Latin America, the Caribbean, Europe, Asia, and North America.
+Hannah has toured throughout Latin America, the Caribbean, Europe, Asia, and North America.
 She has performed a run of shows at Electronic Music's Paradise in Ibiza, Spain and made shows in the Dubai city in the United Arab Emirates.
 Since settling first in NYC and now residing in Miami, she has played iconic North American venues such as Pacha NYC, Space Miami, Space Ibiza NY, Cielo, Output, Treehouse, Heart Miami, Trade, and many more unique spaces.
 Hannah's extensive performance career has combined the best of her musical repertoire with the elegance of her staging.

-Since beginning her career, Hannah has experimented with a variety of styles within the house genre, including tribe house, tech house, and currently afro house, always with the premise of making the public live an experience of total connection with music.
-With her pedigree higher than ever before, few producers have enjoyed such a frenetic rise to the top, and Hannah shows no signs of slowing down.
-Currently, Hannah is spending an extensive amount of time on her first album, which she hopes to release in 2022 and will include some remastered tracks she made throughout her career.